Bilal Fawaz: Biography

 For more than a decade, the British authorities have tried to deport Fawaz.
 He applied and appealed for extended leave to remain; he also applied for a spousal visa; and in one case asked to be registered as stateless person.
 All these requests were turned down by the Home Office, which considers his presence in the UK undesirable.
 In 2017, UK's Home Office attempted to deport him to Nigeria through a programme called Operation Nexus, a joint initiative between UK police forces and immigration enforcement.
 He was arrested on the premises of Stonebridge Boxing Club where he was living for a while surviving on donations and sponsorship from the club.
 On 29 November 2017, at age 29, he was arrested and put in Tinsley House immigration removal centre in Gatwick for 5 weeks.
 Fawaz was released on bail on 2 January 2018 by an immigration tribunal appeals judge, and after a public outcry and a petition demanding his release with 117,000 signatures collected.
 The Labour MP for Hayes and Harlington John McDonnell and England Boxing both appealed to the authorities on the boxer's behalf.
 He has to sign-in weekly with the immigration authorities.

 Adopting the artistic name NaijaBoy, Bilal Fawaz has also released a number of recordings and music videos including "Did You See" in 2017 and "I'm Ready", "What More Do You Need" and "Body on Me" in 2018 as NaijaBoy.
 Under the alternative name State Lezz, he released a cover of "Mi Gente" in 2017, "Smoke and Juice", "You Know You Want It" and "What You Mean" in 2018 and "Wakanda", "My Layer" and "My Layer" in 2019.

-On 12th February 2022 Fawaz made his professional boxing debut at York Hall, London scoring a TKO win in the 3rd round.
+On 12 February 2022 Fawaz made his professional boxing debut at York Hall, London, scoring a technical knockout win in the third round.
+He became the Southern Area middleweight champion on 25 November, beating Gideon Onyenani by unanimous decision.

+Fawaz would next face Junaid Bostan for the vacant BBBofC English Super Welterweight title at the Indigo at The O2 in London on 31 January 2025.
+The fight resulted a split draw.
+A rematch took place at Sheffield Arena on 11 October 2025, with Fawaz winning by majority decision to take the title.